Shariar-Hasan/Dork-IT/README.md

 - Add Google dorks with different types such as intitle, inurl, intext etc.
 - Generate a URL based on the selected dorks.
 - Open the generated URL in a new tab for performing a Google search.
+- User can add and delete the dork data.
+- Dork data will be saved in your localstorage until you manually delete it.

 ## Getting Started